Shadow Step Rogue Build Guide

 Requirements for this Build:

-- This build requires very specific gear and affix rolls.
+- This build requires specific gear, unique, and affix rolls.
 Missing the recommendation even a bit can lead to a very unpleasant experience with the build.

-- You need at least 60%+ Total Cooldown Reduction for Shadow Step for the build to feel fluid and around 70%+ to unleash its full potential.
+- You need at least 60 %, or higher, total Cooldown Reduction for Shadow Step for the build to feel fluid, and around 70 %+ to unleash its full potential.
+The Cooldown of Shadow Step should be lower than 3 seconds.

 This build guide assumes you have a Level 60 Character and unlocked Torment 1.
 To get there, level up with one of our Rogue Leveling Guides.
 See how this Build compares against others with our various Build Tier Lists.